aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

      }

 #.
 Generate a runnable artifact that executes computations based on the
    recipe.
-For example, a directory that contains inputs and a set of commands:
+Example: a directory that contains inputs and a set of commands:
    ::

      taco_job_dir/
        inputs/
          fillings.txt